mayanksharma45/Mental-Health-Prediction-Model/README.md

     * Converted data types to numerical formats.

 2. **Feature Engineering:**
-    * Transformed or scaled numerical features using standardization to ensure they have similar ranges.  *Specify the scaling method used.*
+    * Transformed or scaled numerical features using standardization to ensure they have similar ranges.

 3. **Encoding Categorical Variables:**
     * Converted categorical features into numerical representations using label encoding and mapping method.